Skip to main content

 • Suppressed immune system function — Because the growing fetus is not genetically identical, the body has to undergo changes during pregnancy so that it does not “reject” or “attack” the fetus as a foreign entity.
 As a result, during pregnancy, the immune system is less efficient, making the individual more susceptible to infections than someone of their age who is not pregnant.

 • Physical changes — As the pregnancy progresses, increased fluid volume adds stress to the heart and lungs.
-This also makes individuals more susceptible to infections, particularly influenza and COVID-19, compared to non-pregnant people of the same age.
+This makes individuals more susceptible to respiratory infections, particularly influenza and COVID-19, compared to non-pregnant people of the same age.

 Read more about pregnancy and immunity in this Q&A.